 You need to prepare yourself for divorce.
 This requires getting your own act together before you go any further.

-Otherwise your divorce is going to be a misdirectional disaster that leaves you more miserable than you are now with the added treat of losing up to fifty percent of your net worth.
+Otherwise, your divorce is going to be a misdirection disaster that leaves you more miserable than you are now with the added treat of losing up to fifty percent of your net worth.

 There Are No Divorce Miracles